pingidentity/pingdirectory-go-client/configurationapi/docs/AddReplicationAssuranceResultCriteriaRequest.md

 ### NewAddReplicationAssuranceResultCriteriaRequest

-`func NewAddReplicationAssuranceResultCriteriaRequest(criteriaName string, schemas []EnumreplicationAssuranceResultCriteriaSchemaUrn, localAssuranceLevel []EnumresultCriteriaLocalAssuranceLevelProp, remoteAssuranceLevel []EnumresultCriteriaRemoteAssuranceLevelProp, ) *AddReplicationAssuranceResultCriteriaRequest`
+`func NewAddReplicationAssuranceResultCriteriaRequest(criteriaName string, schemas []EnumreplicationAssuranceResultCriteriaSchemaUrn, ) *AddReplicationAssuranceResultCriteriaRequest`

 NewAddReplicationAssuranceResultCriteriaRequest instantiates a new AddReplicationAssuranceResultCriteriaRequest object This constructor will assign default values to properties that have it defined,